We've partnered with BizCover to help you compare business insurance policies.*Compare policies

 With tax audit insurance, can help provide coverage for accounting fees incurred if your business is audited by the ATO (subject to the terms of your policy).
-Keep reading to learn more about what Tax Audit insurance is, including how it works and what’s typically covered.

 When the ATO believes that there could be a discrepancy between your declared financial position and your actual financial position, you may be required to provide financial records for a certain time period or financial year.